sanjayankur31/gnuplot-py/README.rst

 License
 -------

-See the file LICENSE.txt for license info.
+See the file LICENSE for license info.
 In brief, Gnuplot is LGPL.

 Credits